National Grid plc: 2015–2021

-In November 2015, it was announced that Steve Holliday, the CEO for ten years, would leave in March 2016 and that John Pettigrew, its executive director who joined National Grid twenty five years earlier, would succeed him.
+In November 2015, it was announced that Steve Holliday, the CEO for ten years, would step down in March 2016 and that John Pettigrew, its executive director who joined National Grid in 1991, would succeed him.
 In June 2016, the Energy Select Committee argued that the company faced too many conflicts of interest, particularly with regard to its ownership of international interconnectors.
 The committee proposed that the company should be split up.

 In December 2016, National Grid agreed to sell a 61 per cent stake in its gas distribution business to a consortium of Macquarie Infrastructure and Real Assets, Allianz Capital Partners, Hermes Investment Management, CIC Capital Corporation, Qatar Investment Authority, Dalmore Capital and Amber Infrastructure Limited, with a further 14% stake under negotiation.
 The sale was completed on 31 March 2017, following clearance by the European Commission, and the resulting company was named Cadent Gas.
 National Grid disposed of its remaining 39% holding in Cadent Gas in June 2019.

 In July 2019, National Grid's Electricity System Operator arm, separately from its Electricity Transmission arm, announced its intent to join the Powering Past Coal Alliance, furthering its goal of becoming a zero carbon electricity system by 2025.
 At the time of its announcement, National Grid was the largest energy company based in the United Kingdom to join the alliance, according to publicly available financial figures of 2018.

 Later in the year, the company moved ownership of its operations in the United Kingdom to Luxembourg and Hong Kong, to protect itself from Labour's nationalisation plans.
 A spokesman said, "Labour's proposals for state ownership of National Grid would be highly detrimental to millions of ordinary people who either hold shares in the company or through their pension funds."
 The Labour Party said the "rip off" move showed the grid needed to be in public hands.